The Other Boleyn Girl (2008 film): Plot

-Anne begins a campaign by pressuring Henry in breaking from the Catholic Church when the Pope refuses to annul his marriage to Queen Catherine.
-However, Henry learns some rumors of Anne's previous consummation to Henry Percy.
-Mary is brought back to court where Henry demands answers about the rumors.
-Mary assures him that the rumors are false and she decides to stay at Anne's urging.
+Anne pressures Henry to break from the Catholic Church when Pope Clement VII refuses to allow him to divorce Catherine.
+Henry learns rumors of Anne's marriage to Percy; Mary is returned to court but assures him the rumors are false.
+She stays at Anne's urging.

-Henry declares himself Supreme Head of the Church of England, orders Cardinal Thomas Wolsey to annul his marriage, and banishes Queen Catherine from court.
-When Anne refuses to consummate their relationship until they are married, Henry, overcome with rage and lust, rapes her.
-While deeply traumatized by the assault, a now-pregnant Anne marries Henry and becomes the new Queen of England.
+Henry declares himself Supreme Head of the "Church of England", grants his own divorce, and banishes Catherine to her native Spain.
+When Anne refuses to consummate their relationship before they are legally married, he, overcome with rage and lust, rapes her.
+Despite being deeply traumatized, the now pregnant Anne marries Henry and is crowned England's new queen consort.